home play bubble google-plus facebook2 twitter3 phone

 What Is A Credit Score And How Do You Build A Great One? (part 2)

 Welcome back to Part 2 of our Bank & Loans series!
-In our first article, we talked about how credit cards are not a trap, but rather a highly useful financial toolas long as you treat them exactly like a debit card and pay your full balance every month.
+In our first article, we talked about how credit cards aren't a trap at all they're actually one of the most useful financial tools available, as long as you treat them like a debit card and pay your full balance every single month.

-If you plan on doing anything major in your financial future, like buying a house or starting a business, you are going to need a great credit score.
-Let's break down exactly what it is and how you can build it from scratch.
+If you ever plan to buy a house, finance a car, start a business, or even rent an apartment in some cities, you're going to need a solid credit score.
+Let's break down exactly what it is, why it matters so much, and how you can build one from the ground up.

 Think of your credit score as your "financial report card."

-When you were in school, your grades told the teachers how reliable you were as a student.
-In the adult world, your credit score is a number (usually between 300 and 850) that tells banks and lenders how reliable you are with borrowed money.
+Back in school, your grades told teachers how reliable and consistent you were as a student.
+In the adult world, your credit score is a three-digit number typically ranging from 300 to 850 that tells banks and lenders how reliable you are with borrowed money.

-The 3 Golden Rules to a Perfect Score
+The 3 Golden Rules to a Great Credit Score

 1. The 100% On-Time Payment Rule